moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 Overview
 ----------------------
-The MoveIt!
-Setup Assistant is a graphical user interface for configuring any robot for use with MoveIt!.
+The MoveIt Setup Assistant is a graphical user interface for configuring any robot for use with MoveIt.
 Its primary function is generating a Semantic Robot Description Format (SRDF) file for your robot.
-Additionally, it generates other necessary configuration files for use with the MoveIt! pipeline.
+Additionally, it generates other necessary configuration files for use with the MoveIt pipeline.
 To learn more about the SRDF, you can go through the `URDF/SRDF Overview <../urdf_srdf/urdf_srdf_tutorial.html>`_ page.

 Getting Started
 ------------------------

-MoveIt! and ROS
+MoveIt and ROS

-* Follow the instructions for :moveit_website:`installing MoveIt!<install>`
+* Follow the instructions for :moveit_website:`installing MoveIt<install>`
   first if you have not already done that.

 * If you haven't already done so, make sure you have the `Franka description